vsivsi/meteor-job-collection/README.md

 identifies stale running jobs (whose workers have presumably died) and "autofail" them so that they may be retried by another worker.

-`getWork` implements a "pull" model, where each call will return zero or more jobs depending on availability of work and the value of `maxJobs`.
+`getWork` implements a "pull" model, where each call will return an array of zero or more jobs depending on availability of work and the value of `maxJobs`.
 See `jc.processJobs()` below for a "push"-like model for automatically obtaining jobs to work on.

 `options`:

 * `maxJobs` -- Maximum number of jobs to get.
-Default `1`  If `maxJobs > 1` the result will be an array of job objects, otherwise it is a single job object, or `undefined` if no jobs were available
+Default: `1`
 * `workTimeout` -- When requesting work, tells the server to automatically fail the requested job(s) if more than `workTimeout` milliseconds elapses between updates (`job.progress()`, `job.log()`) from the worker, before processing on the job is completed.
 This is optional, and allows the